EvaJF/continual_tuto/comments/comments_joint.md

-# Commented code - step by step
+# Joint training - step by step

 The script `joint_expe.py` provides a minimal pipeline for supervised image classification using the MNIST dataset and a custom convolutional neural network (CNN) built with PyTorch.
 It includes data preparation, model definition, training, validation, evaluation, and checkpointing.
 In the following, we comment the code in more details.

-## 1. Joint training
 ---

 **Device Configuration**